-The station first signed on the air on September 27, 1953, as KFEQ-TV.
-It was founded by local businessman Barton Pitts, owner of local radio station KFEQ 680 AM.
-KFEQ-TV originally operated as a primary CBS affiliate, and also carried programming from the DuMont Television Network.
-That year, a 750-foot (229 m) tall lattice steel tower was constructed to house the station's transmitter.
-The tower, which had become landmark in the city of St. Joseph, is often compared to the 1,042-foot (318 m) tower used by KCTV (channel 5) in Kansas City.
-The two stations, which signed on the air on the same date, built their respective towers at the same time.
-In preparation for the digital television transition, on January 19, 2009, the KQTV tower was partially truncated in height to 587 feet (179 m).
+On September 27, 1953, KFEQ-TV went on the air for the first time.
+Local businessman Barton Pitts, owner of local radio station KFEQ 680 AM, launched it.
+KFEQ-TV began as a major CBS affiliate while also carrying programming from the DuMont Television Network.
+A 750-foot (229-meter) tall lattice steel tower was built that year to house the station's transmitter.
+The St. Joseph tower, which has become a landmark in the community, is sometimes likened to the 1,042-foot (318-meter) tower used by KCTV (channel 5) in Kansas City.
+Both stations, which went on the air on the same day, erected their towers at the same time.
+In preparation for the digital television changeover, the KQTV tower was partially shortened to 587 feet on January 19, 2009.
+(179 m).